 Among the major rivers that flow through the trench are the Fraser, Liard, Peace and Columbia rivers.
 Construction of hydroelectric projects—particularly those at Peace Canyon and Mica Dam—have disrupted the seven major rivers that once flowed through the Trench.
 All but the Fraser and Kechika rivers now empty into reservoirs on the valley floor; these include several reservoirs along the Columbia River in the southern trench such as the Kinbasket reservoir (created by the Mica Dam in 1973 to form Canoe Reach), and Revelstoke Lake (created by the Revelstoke Dam in 1984).
 Williston Lake was formed by the A.C.
 Bennet Dam on the Peace River in 1968.
-I had studied the effects of pulp mill activities for the federal government’s Environmental Effects Monitoring (EEM) Program.
+In the 1990s I studied the effects of pulp mill activities on Williston Lake for the federal government’s Environmental Effects Monitoring (EEM) Program.

 The Inland Sea

 Like pseudopods of a hunting amoeba, the Rocky Mountain Trench reservoir system would have sent tendrils of water up river arms, and drowned swaths of ancient oroboreal rainforest.
 The rainforest corridor of Robson Valley—a conservation area that continues to experience existential risk due to development, resource harvest, and other disturbance—would have been one of the many casualties.